PEST & BUILDING INSPECTION AGREEMENT TYPE OF PROPSED INSPECTION

 I/We are aware that the prime purpose of a pre-purchase property report is to identify where possible significant defects of the property and/or building structure and fabric, that may affect the clients decision to purchase the property.
 The prime purpose of a pre-purchase structural pest inspection is to determine where possible the presence of significant structural pest activity and/or damage.

-I/We acknowledge that Sydney Pest Inspections can only make recommendations.
-I/We are aware that any recommendations that are made by Sydney Pest Inspections will be taken into consideration & acted upon accordingly.
+I/We acknowledge that Sydney Pest and Buildin Inspections can only make recommendations.
+I/We are aware that any recommendations that are made by Sydney Pest and Building Inspections will be taken into consideration & acted upon accordingly.

 I/We are aware that this pre-purchase property inspection should not be confused with any other inspection or appraisal, a building code inspection, or any guarantee of any kind, but a tool to aid you, the purchaser, to be better prepared and knowledgeable.